 Tank-style water heaters have a burner that heats water stored in their tanks waiting for you to use.
 In consequence, these water heaters experience something known as standby energy loss.
 The energy used to heat the water dissipates while it sits in the tank, causing the water to cool off when you’re not using it, only to be reheated again.
 This thermal cycle requires a lot of energy, resulting in higher utility bills.

 On the other hand, tankless heaters eliminate this issue, as they only heat water as needed.
 When you turn on the hot water at a faucet or different location, cold water flows through a pipe into the tankless water heater to be heated by an electric heating element or gas burner, depending on the style of the tankless water heater.
 Accordingly, no hot water is wasted, dramatically lowering your energy bills.
 On average, a tankless water heater is roughly 20 percent more energy-efficient than traditional water heaters.
+You can also check out energy efficient water heaters for more great options.

 With a tankless water heater, you’ll never have to worry about running out of hot water again